-Throughout the manual, we have discussed a group of fine folks who have a love for punk band, the Ramones!
+Throughout the manual, we have discussed a group of folks who have a love for punk band, the Ramones!

 They get together often for podcast sessions to discuss everything Ramones... their songs, albums, the band members themselves and more!
 While the band is no longer around, their spirit lives on through these podcasters.

 They even use the same names!
 Our podcaster host is Johnny Ramone, plugged into the channel 1 XLR input with his trusty Mackie EM-99B dynamic broadcasting microphone.
 Joey Ramone is plugged into the channel 2 XLR input with his Mackie EM-91C condenser microphone.
-Lastly, Dee Dee and Tommy Ramone are plugged into the channel 3 and 4 XLR inputs with their Mackie EM-89D dynamic microphones.
 Don't forget to add 48v phantom power to channel 2 since it's a condenser mic!

-All four are using stereo headphones connected to the four headphone jacks.
-Additionally, a phone is connected via Bluetooth to channel 9/10.
-Here the gang can accept outside calls from other Ramones enthusiasts.
+Both are using stereo headphones connected to the headphone jacks.
+Additionally, a phone is connected via Bluetooth to channel 5/6.
+Here they can accept outside calls from other Ramones enthusiasts.
 Lastly, a microSD card is inserted, ready to accept their podcast recording... or recorded to their computer via USB-C!